Frequently Asked Questions

 The conditions dropdown menu for enums contains the following options:

-• is null: This condition filters for content where no value has been assigned to the field.
-Selecting this makes the values dropdown field disappear from your screen.
+• is null: This condition displays content where no value has been assigned to the field.
+You do not need to select any value for this filter.

-• is not null: This condition filters for content where a value has been assigned to the field.
-Selecting this makes the values dropdown field disappear from your screen.
+• is not null: This condition displays content where a value has been assigned to the field.
+You do not need to select any value for this filter.

 Please note that not all enums will display all the options above, some may display them partially.
 An example of this is the Stage filter.